mongodb-developer/golang-quickstart/creating/creating-mongodb-documents-with-go.md

 })
 ```

-The above example adds a `tags` field to the Document which is an array.
-So far we've seen `bson.D` which is a Document and `bson.A` which is an array.
+The above example adds a `tags` field to the document which is an array.
+So far we've seen `bson.D` which is a document and `bson.A` which is an array.
 There are other options which can be found in the documentation for the MongoDB Go driver.

 If we wanted to, usage of the `bson.D` and `bson.A` data structures could be drastically simplified.
 Take the following simplification: